cloudmaven/documentation/pages/cc/cc_data_security.md

 A research team must operate freely on data that is considered private or protected.
-We conform to the stringent security requirements for HIPAA compliance as generally applicable to very securely holding and operating on project data.
-This breaks down in down into four sub-topics.
+We conform to the stringent security requirements for HIPAA compliance as these apply to the task of securely holding and operating on project data.
+This work breaks down in down as four sub-topics.

 1. Encryption of data at rest and in motion
 2. Maintaining a secure virtual machine
 3. Logging access to the environment
 4. Research team education and practice

+In addition the considerations of account management (particularly cost-tracking) also apply.

 ### Solution